All Articles

 (Full-Length Musical, Dramatic Comedy / 4w, 4m)

 With sass, wit and a pulsing 1970s score, Applause presents showbiz in all its glory and ferocity.
-A musical version of the film All About Eve, it concerns superstar Margot Channing and her ambitious, scheming assistant, Eve Harrington.
+A musical version of the film All About Eve, it concerns superstar Margo Channing and her ambitious, scheming assistant, Eve Harrington.
 The musical’s hit songs include “But Alive,” “Applause,” “Welcome to the Theater” and “Something Greater.”

 Applause opened on Broadway at the Palace Theatre in 1970, starring Lauren Bacall and Penny Fuller; Bonnie Franklin sang the title song.
 The production won four Tony Awards, including Best Musical.
 All About Eve, which arrived in cinemas two decades earlier, in 1950, starred Bette Davis and Anne Baxter — and was a hit with critics and audiences, taking home six Academy Awards, including Best Picture.